blog:

 Putting customer analysis into action

-A recent project conducted by the Research & Strategy team was an analysis of a client’s customer dataset with the intent of prioritizing conference attendance.
+A recent project conducted by ramarketing‘s Research & Strategy team was an analysis of a client’s customer dataset with the intent of prioritizing conference attendance.
 With the number of events far exceeding most organizations’ available budget, finding ones that maximized prospect nurturing was of the highest priority, followed by events that provided the best brand awareness opportunities.

 After evaluating the events their existing customers attended within the past year, we were able to create a data-driven list that included an event the client hadn’t previously considered attending.